appccelerate/appccelerate/README.markdown

 Documentation
 =============
-I can find the documentation at www.appccelerate.com
+You can find the documentation at www.appccelerate.com

 Your Appccelerate team